TeddyRandby/cgab/README.md

 ### Expression focused
 In Gab, everything is an expression.
 ```
-let a = if cond
+let a = cond and 1 or 2
-   1
- else
-   2
- end
 ```
 ### Shapes
-Although Gab is dynamically typed, types matter more than in other dynamic languages.
+Although Gab is dynamically typed, types are treated as first class.
 ```
 def Point {
     x